-A client with numbers in the Elevated or High - Stage 1 range will be assessed differently than someone who is the High - Stage 2 range.
+A client with numbers in the Elevated or High - Stage 1 range will be assessed more favorably than someone in the High - Stage 2 range.
 Someone in the Crisis range may be declined coverage.

-When you take the insurance medical exam, you will likely be asked what types of blood pressure medications you are taking to manage your condition.
-If you can produce proof of treatment you will be a more desirable candidate than someone who hasn’t made any lifestyle or medical changes to control their symptoms.
+Your provider will likely ask which blood pressure medications you take to manage your condition.
+If you can produce proof of treatment you’ll be considered lower risk than someone who hasn’t made any changes to control their symptoms.

 To determine how you’re managing your condition, you might be asked: